How Wrong Was Spotify Wrapped? (Updated for 2025)

 Which metric makes more sense?

 To be honest, I am not sure.
 Even though Jaccard ignores the order of the songs, it is important to note that all the ranking-aware metrics ignore all the songs in the world which were not listed on either list!
-Meaning that this view of the lists being uncorrelated or even negatively correlated is in the narrow world of the 100–200 songs on the two lists.
-In a way, they can be seen as complementary to Jaccard.
+Meaning that this view of the lists being moderately to strongly positively correlated (Kendall around 0.58 and Spearman around 0.73) is still restricted to the narrow world of the 100–200 songs that actually appear on the two lists.
+In a way, these rank correlations can be seen as complementary to Jaccard: they talk about agreement within that overlapping slice of my listening, not about the entire musical universe.

 From those ranking-aware metrics I can’t really decide, as it feels that each tells me a slightly different story and highlights a slightly different aspect.
 My gut goes with Kendall Tau.
 But it might be a matter of taste.